 An immediate family member or close friend: £50-£100

 If it’s your brother or sister tying the knot, you’ll probably want to go the extra mile to show them you care.
-It’s typical to spend around £100 or above on wedding gifts for close family members; however, this is just a guide.
+It’s typical to spend up to £100 on wedding gifts for close family members; however, this is just a guide.

 Your close family members will likely be aware of what you’re able to afford, so don’t spend beyond what you’re comfortable with.
 After all, you’ve probably already shelled out for hen dos or stag dos by this point!

-If £100 is a little too much, a nice restaurant or hotel voucher to put towards the total cost could be a thoughtful idea.
+If £100 is a little too much, a nice restaurant or hotel voucher to put towards the total cost of a treat for the newlyweds could be a thoughtful idea.

-For the bridal party and groomsmen, £100 is a typical amount to spend on a wedding gift.
-The happy couple have chosen you to be part of their special day, so you must be close to their hearts.
+For the bridal party and groomsmen, around £100 is a typical amount to spend on a wedding gift.
+The happy couple has chosen you to be part of their special day, so you must be close to their hearts.

 You could consider stashing £20 or so away each month leading up to the big day, so you won’t be left short when the time comes.

 It’s worth remembering that these prices are just a rough guide.
 Think about how much of your budget you’re willing to spend and go from there – after all, it’s the thought that counts!

 Most people will just be very happy you're able to attend and celebrate their day, and won't be interested in the amount you're spending on a gift.

 *Currency conversion was carried out using Xe.com on 21 April 2023.